 I went to him, slightly frightened in my mind, thinking to my self “What kind in kid is this?”
 I asked him gently “why do you have a knife?” he responded that he was waiting for all of us to go to sleep so that he could kill us.
 Of course, that earned him another beating and the knives were hidden thereafter for a while.

-Ogun is a great warrior, without Ogun you bloggers and I would not know each other, or rather there would be no blog, he is the God of technology, it is his same materials which makes the computer.
+Ogun is a great warrior, without Ogun you bloggers and I would not know each other, or rather there would be no blog.
+He is the God of technology, it is his same materials which makes the computer.
 Without Ogun houses could not be built, without Ogun no one could defend themselves or their country in war.
 Even if a sling shot is used, it is Ogun, because the stone used for the shot is Ogun.
 In the movie the Fast and the Furious, and where the actor Paul Walker died in a car accident, and people thought how crazy is that, he acted in these movies about racing and look how he died.
 They invoked in the movie the energy of Ogun, known to them or unbeknownst to them I have no idea, I would say however, unbeknownst.
 If they had any idea of what they were doing then they would have appeased Ogun.
 A sacrifice to Ogun was not given so it was taken by said Ogun.
 These Hollywood people better employ me to teach them how not to offend nature and its elements.
 Everything in life needs propitiation, something have to be given over for another to thrive.
-Human beings has to kill and eat, whether it be animal or vegetables,and this is for survival, it is the way of the world.
+Human beings has to kill and eat, whether it be animal or plants and this is for survival, it is the way of the world.

 People who are Ogun’s children are very strong, sometime very quiet, but when they get angry, run!